jazzband/django-admin-sortable/README.md

 django-admin-sortable is currently used in production.

-### What's new in 1.7.2?
+### What's new in 1.7.3?
-- Added form_url to change_view kwargs to allow overriding of change_view vis super().
-Thanks [@clarkbarz](https://github.com/clarkbarz)
+- Travis CI integration
+- get_next/previous instance methods

 ### Future
 - Support for foreign keys that are self referential
-- Move unit tests out of sample project (I could really use some help with this one)
-- Travis CI integration

 ### License